Recovery from a stroke can be varied and multifaceted.

 Ask your therapists to ensure you have all the equipment you need to be safe: cane, bath seat, devices to help if you have weakness in your hand or foot, good exercise programs, reachers, jar openers, special utensils… whatever your needs may be.

 Don’t get discouraged!
 Remember that recovery takes time.
 Whether your stroke is recent, or if it has been a while, exercise regularly leads to improvements in health and function!

-CLINICIANS: I have added a printable handout for Stroke Recovery on my PREMIUM RESOURCES PAGE!
+CLINICIANS: I have added a printable handout for Stroke Recovery on my PREMIUM RESOURCES PAGE, also available for individual purchase!
 It is made to be printed in B/W, easy to understand and read, with space to add notes for your patient.

 What tips do you include for recovery from a stroke?
 What have you found to be most challenging about this type of recovery?
 I would love to hear from you!
-Subscribe to my email for weekly tips and health information for senior care and senior health.
+Subscribe to my email for a few printable FREEBIES, tips, and health information for senior care and senior health.